18VAC41-70-270. Sanitation and safety standards for spas and schools.

 C. General sanitation and safety requirements.

-1. Service chairs, workstations and workstands, and back bars shall be clean;
+1. Service chairs, workstations and workstands, and back bars must be clean;

-2. The floor surface in all work areas must be of a washable surface other than carpet.
-The floor must be kept clean and free of debris, nail clippings, dropped articles, spills, clutter, trash, electrical cords, other waste materials, and other items that may pose a hazard;
+2. The floor surface in all work areas must be of a washable surface other than carpet;

-3. All furniture, fixtures, walls, floors, windows, and ceilings shall be in good repair and free of water seepage and dirt.
-All mats shall be secured or shall lie flat;
+3. All furniture, fixtures, walls, floors, windows, and ceilings must be in good repair and free of water seepage and dirt.
+All mats must be secured or lie flat;

 4. A fully functional bathroom with a working toilet and sink must be available for clients.
 There must be hot and cold running water.
 Fixtures must be in good condition.
 The bathroom must be lighted and sufficiently ventilated.
-There must be soap and clean single-use towels or hand air-drying device for the client's use.
-For facilities newly occupied after January 1, 2017, the bathroom shall be maintained exclusively for client use or shared with other businesses in the same building.
-If the bathroom is shared, the bathroom shall be available for client use and within 200 feet of the entrance and must adhere to all sanitation requirements of this chapter;
+There must be soap and clean single-use towels or a hand air-drying device for the client's use.
+For facilities newly occupied after January 1, 2017, the bathroom must be available for client use and must adhere to all sanitation requirements of this chapter;

-6. Electrical cords shall be placed to prevent entanglement by the client or licensee and electrical outlets shall be covered by plates;
+5. Electrical cords must be placed to prevent entanglement by the client or licensee and electrical outlets must be covered by plates;

-7. All sharp tools, implements, and heat-producing appliances shall be in safe working order at all times, safely stored, and placed so as to prevent any accidental injury to the client or licensee;
+6. All sharp tools, implements, and heat-producing appliances must be in safe working order at all times, safely stored, and placed so as to prevent any accidental injury to the client or licensee;

-8. The spa area shall be sufficiently ventilated to exhaust hazardous or objectionable airborne chemicals and to allow the free flow of air; and
+7. The spa area must be sufficiently ventilated to exhaust hazardous or objectionable airborne chemicals and to allow the free flow of air; and

 D. Articles, tools, and products.